1997 Central Texas tornado outbreak

 A deadly tornado outbreak occurred in Central Texas during the afternoon and evening of May 27, 1997, in conjunction with a southwestward-moving cluster of supercell thunderstorms.
-These storms produced 20 tornadoes, mainly along the Interstate 35 corridor from northeast of Waco to north of San Antonio.
+These storms produced 20 tornadoes, mainly along the Interstate 35 corridor, from northeast of Waco to north of San Antonio.
 The strongest tornado was an F5 tornado that completely obliterated a residential subdivision along the northwestern outskirts of Jarrell, killing 27 people and injuring 12 others.
-Overall, 30 people were killed and 33 others were hospitalized by the severe weather.
+Overall, 30 people were killed and 33 others were hospitalized due to the severe weather outbreak.

 Although the atmospheric conditions enabling the event were forecast to be conducive for strong winds and large hail, forecasters did not initially anticipate as much of a risk of strong tornadoes due to the lack of substantial wind shear over the region.
 Instead, the coalescence of several weather features—including a cold front, a dry line, and a gravity wave—provided locally favorable conditions for rotating thunderstorms and the formation of tornadoes.
 This peculiar evolution led to the unusual southwestward motion of the storms and the tornadoes they produced.

 A tornado watch was first issued at 12:54 p.m. on May 27 for portions of East Texas and western Louisiana; the first tornado touched down at 1:21 p.m. in McLennan County while the final tornado lifted at 8:23 p.m. later that day in Frio County.
 The 20 tornadoes collectively inflicted at least $126.6 million in damage.
 The F5 Jarrell tornado was the outbreak's most powerful and deadliest tornado.
 It destroyed most of the 38-home Double Creek Estates subdivision west of Jarrell where the most extreme damage occurred.
 Residences were completely dismantled, swept away, and reduced to concrete slabs, while trees in the area were completely shredded and debarked.
 Fields were scoured to a depth of 18 in and asphalt was torn from roads.
 Due to the tornado's intensity, the debris was often small in size and beyond recognition.
 There were four other tornadoes rated F3 or higher.
 One F3 tornado moved across Cedar Park, damaging parts of the business district and numerous homes in nearby neighborhoods.
 An F4 tornado struck areas near Lake Travis and caused one fatality.
 In addition to the tornadoes, the storms also produced large hail and strong straight-line winds; Kelly Air Force Base in San Antonio recorded a 122 mph wind gust.